rp42dev/ed-tattoo/content/about/about-me.md

       - image: assets/images/img3.jpg
       - image: assets/images/5b037ab2-f950-456c-b740-47550c34bbd0.jpeg
 ---
-Tattoo studio in Lørenskog with a focus on quality and customer satisfaction.
+Tattoo studio with a focus on quality and customer satisfaction.
 We have a wide range of styles and are always open to new ideas and challenges.
 The studio is easily accessible by public transport.
 It is recommend that you book an appointment in advance.
 We look forward to seeing you!